officelifehq/docs/docs/documentation/operate/project-management.md

 This information is displayed on the Summary page of the project and is meant to provide the information of who is ultimately responsible for the project.

+## Deleting a project

+If you delete a project, all information associated with it will be deleted as well.
+This includes time tracking entries - so be sure of your decision of deleting the project before proceeding.

 ## Project decisions

 ### Overview